rachelostic/rachel.ostic.ca/content/talk/science-slam/index.md

   postcode:
   country: Canada

-summary: Science Slam organized by the University of Ottawa Library on behalf of Science Literacy Week
+summary: Science Slam organized by the University of Ottawa Library on behalf of Science Literacy Week.
 abstract: "An overview of supercontinuum generation for a general audience including a variety of semi-accurate analogies the physics approximation that almost everything is a spring."

 # Talk start and end times.